brettimus/colors-and-stuff/README.md

 7. Repeat steps 2-6 until the steady state is reached

 ### The Current Implementation
-* Each color is represented by its hue, saturation, and lightness
 * Each palette is composed of two colors
-* The fitness is equal to the minimum squared angle between two hues (effectively selecting complementary colors)
+* The fitness function prefers complementary colors
-* There is no steady state, but the algorithm terminates after 123 loops
+* The algorithm terminates after 400 loops (_There is no steady state!_)

 ### The Breeding
-**:disappointed: Needs improvement!**
+**Needs improvement! :disappointed:**

 Breeding two palettes means that each color from one palette has its hue, saturation, and lightness mixed with a color from the other palette.

 (The `createPalette` constructor has a static `#mix` method, which in turn uses the `#mix` method on `createColor`.)

 ### The Mutation
-**:disappointed: Needs improvement!**
+**Needs improvement! :disappointed:**

 Right now, mutation simply generates a new, random palette.
 Clearly, this could use some more thought.

 (The `createPalette` construction has a static `#random` method, which uses the `#random` method on `createColor`.)

-### The Fitness :muscle:
+### The Fitness
+The :muscle: fitness of a palette is a function of its colors's hues, saturations, and lightnesses.
+Specifically,

+* The fitness is 0 if either color is too light or too dark
+* The fitness is 0 if either color is too unsaturated
-Fitness is calculated as the minimum squared angle between two hues, which makes our algorithm evolve towards complementary colors.
+* Otherwise, the fitness is the minimum squared angle between the two hues

 ### The Steady State
-:warning: **Todo** :warning:
+**Todo** :warning:

-This just returns `false` right now :grin:.
+This just returns `false` right now.

+Oops. :grin:

-### The Visualization of The Algorithm
+### The Visualization of The Algorithm :bar_chart:
 Currently, we only visualize the “most fit” palette once the algorithm is finished.

 I would really love to visualize the evolution of a color palette.
-I have two ideas on how to do this (listed below).
-I am more partial to trying Idea 1 first, and then possibly incorporating the idea of `#tick` method later.
-Now I'm just rambling. :coffee:
+I have two ideas on how to do this.
+(I am more partial to the first.)

 #### Idea 1: A state queue
 Keep a record (probs a queue) of the algorithm's state at the beginning of its main loop.